 I am falling behind.
 How do I know which option fits my situation?

+A deed in lieu.
 Are there special protections because I am active duty?

 Will hardship options destroy my credit or kill my future VA loan eligibility?